 When it comes to resolutions there is one rule for all.
 The world is not the same at the end of the scene/story as it was at the beginning.
 With both scene and story, there’s no going back.

-I’ve taken a short scene from my novel, Fury, to use as an example.
+I’ve taken a short scene from my novel, Wolf Soul, to use as an example.

 1. Goal – identify the scene goal for the reader so they can worry about the character achieving it.